mpanighetti/dnd5e-classes/ranger/city-dweller.md

 # City Dweller

+At 3rd level, a ranger gains the choice of a subclass.
+The following option is made available to you when making that choice: the City Dweller.

+## City Dweller Features

 You have developed an innate talent to navigate the civilized world as easily as the natural world.
 To you, towering buildings and bustling city streets are your forests and rivers, and crowds of people can be navigated or influenced like animal herds.

-## City Dweller Features

 #### City Dweller Spells